-Much has been written about Pirandello, the great artist and grandiose personality.
-Marta Abba’s side of the story, on the other hand, has never been adequately told.
+Much has been written about Luigi Pirandello, the great artist and grandiose personality.
+His beloved actress, Marta Abba’s side of the story, on the other hand, has never been adequately told.

-The story features intriguing behind-the-scenes vignettes of the early history of filmmaking, including Pirandello’s suspicions of Walt Disney; Marta’s meeting with Mussolini, a fan of hers and her candid impressions of him; Marta’s marriage of convenience into the prominent Millikin family of Ohio; glimpses of an Italian media dynasty and its heavy-handed influence on the arts in general, and on Pirandello’s legacy and Marta’s career in particular.
+It’s a tale that includes intriguing behind-the-scenes vignettes of the early history of filmmaking, including Pirandello’s suspicions of Walt Disney; Marta’s meeting with Mussolini – a fan of hers – and her candid impressions of him; Marta’s marriage of convenience into the prominent Millikin family of Ohio; glimpses of an Italian media dynasty and its heavy-handed influence on the arts in general, and on Pirandello’s legacy and Marta’s career in particular.

 This book sketches out the story of a modern romance between an author and an actress, between an artist and his collaborating muse, between an older man and younger women.
-It also attempts to tackle the subject to Marta’s sexuality, an aspect of her life that has been little known until now, and which the author had the opportunity to uncover.
+It also attempts to tackle the subject of Marta’s sexuality – an aspect of her life that has been little known until now.